BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 ### Jason Morgan | Tom Dean | Buoyant

-### Last edit: 2/2/2024
+### Last edit: 2/3/2024

 ## Introduction

 In this *hands-on demonstration*, we will deploy Buoyant **Enterprise for Linkerd** on a `k3d` Kubernetes cluster and will demonstrate how to quickly enable **High Availability Zonal Load Balancing (HAZL)**.
 We'll then take a look at how **HAZL** works to keep network traffic in-zone where possible, and explore Security Policy generation.

-Feel free to follow along with *your own instance* if you'd like, using the provided resources and instructions.
+Feel free to follow along with *your own instance* if you'd like, using the resources and instructions provided in this repository.

 ### What is Buoyant Enterprise for Linkerd (BEL)

 [Buoyant Enterprise for Linkerd](https://buoyant.io/enterprise-linkerd)

 **Buoyant Enterprise for Linkerd** is an enterprise-grade service mesh for Kubernetes.
-It makes Kubernetes applications reliable, secure, and cost-effective *without requiring any changes to application code*.
-Buoyant Enterprise for Linkerd contains all the features of open-source Linkerd, the world's fastest, lightest service mesh, plus additional enterprise-only features such as:
+It makes Kubernetes applications **reliable**, **secure**, and **cost-effective** *without requiring any changes to application code*.
+Buoyant Enterprise for Linkerd contains all the features of open-source Linkerd, the world's fastest, lightest service mesh, plus *additional* enterprise-only features such as:

 - High Availability Zonal Load Balancing (HAZL)
 - Security Policy Generation